Children & Youth

 How is Westchester County performing?

-In general, early prenatal care rates among African American and Hispanic mothers are lower than rates for white mothers.
-In 2019, 73% of African American and 79% of Hispanic mothers in Westchester County received early prenatal care compared to 87% of white mothers.
-These rates are all higher than New York State and Rockland County rates and on par or slightly lower than Nassau rates.
+In general, early prenatal care rates among White mothers are higher than rates for African American, Hispanic and mothers in other racial/ethnic groups.
+In 2021, 69% of African American, 73% of Hispanic, and 79% of mothers in other racial/ethnic groups in Westchester County received early prenatal care, compared to 86% of White mothers.
+These rates are all higher than New York State and on par or slightly lower than Rockland, Nassau and Putnam rates.

-The rates of early prenatal care in Westcheser have increased for all race/ethnicities since 2006.
-The rate among Hispanic mothers increased by 17 points, followed by white mothers with an increase of 9 points and African American mothers with an increase of 8 points.
+The rates of early prenatal care in Westchester have increased for all race/ethnicities since 2006.
+The rate among mothers in other groups increased 14 points, followed by Hispanic mothers with an increase of 11 points, White mothers with an increase of 8 points and African American mothers with an increase of 4 points.
+However, rate for all racial groups have decreased since 2019 with Hispanic mothers seeing the largest decrease of 6 percentage points.

 Why do these disparities exist?